13 NOV 2025

 As they say, “an ounce of prevention is worth a pound of cure.”
 And as with many health conditions, one of the best ways to prevent heart problems if you have chronic pain is by making smart, healthy lifestyle choices.

-To the best of your ability, get in at least 30 minutes of exercise or physical activity each day.
+Try to get in at least 30 minutes of exercise or physical activity each day.

 It can be anything from a complete workout regimen to simply taking a nice long walk.
 Regular activity is one of the best things you can do for heart health and overall wellbeing, and it can go a long way in preventing a lot of other issues that contribute to heart conditions.
 But make sure you speak to your doctor before starting any kind of exercise routine, just to make sure you are making appropriate choices that won’t worsen your pain or cause further complications.